Frederick N. Gleaton

 - Diplomate, American Board of Professional Liability Attorneys

 - Superior Court of Dougherty County.
 It was alleged in this case that our client, a critical care doctor, gave a fatal dose of morphine to the terminally ill plaintiff without prior consent and, in effect, euthanized her.
 Our defense was that the dose was palliative, within the standard of care, and did not cause the death which was otherwise imminent.
 This case had been tried previously with different counsel representing our doctor.
 In that trial the jury had returned a verdict of over $3 million, against the doctor and Phoebe Putney Hospital, jointly.
-After new trial was granted, Gleaton was retained to re-try the case.
-The jury returned a verdict of $1 million against Phoebe Putney Hospital and a defense verdict in favor of Dr. Ungarino.
+After new trial was granted, Gleaton was retained to re-try the case for the physician.
+The jury returned a verdict of $1 million against Phoebe Putney Hospital and a defense verdict in favor of the physician.

 - Superior Court of DeKalb County.
 In this medical malpractice case involving a young man’s death, allegedly from a delay in emergency department diagnosis of Rocky Mountain Spotted, the firm represented three emergency physicians.
 Mr. Gleaton succeeded in convincing the jury that the diagnosis was unclear and atypical for RMSF on each ER visit.
 A verdict for the defense was returned.